efeyusuf/crypto-price-summarization/README.md

 - **train_data**:
   - Description: The synthetic dataset generated using the Training_Data_Generation script.

-- **train_data_eval**:
-  - Description: Evaluates the consistency between the given price changes & tweets and the resulting summary.
-Essential for ensuring the quality of the training data, given that labels were not human-generated.

 - **twitter-data-bitcoin**:
   - Description: A real-world dataset about Bitcoin, scraped with specific filters (English language, over 10k followers).